Mark Menzies: Question 7, Mr Speaker.

 Mark Menzies: You caught me off guard there, Mr Speaker, and I apologise.

 Mark Menzies: I apologise to the Labour Front Benchers, too.
 The backbone of the north-west economy is built around small and medium-sized enterprises, so will the Secretary of State outline what help his Department is giving to small businesses across the north-west?

-Mark Menzies: To ask the Secretary of State for Education, what steps she is taking to ensure high standards of teaching in maths and physics.
+Mark Menzies: To ask the Secretary of State for Energy and Climate Change, what steps she is taking to support the development of additional new nuclear reactors.

-Mark Menzies: To ask the Secretary of State for Energy and Climate Change, what steps she is taking to ensure that shale gas community benefit funds are distributed to those households closest to potential drilling sites.
+Mark Menzies: To ask the Secretary of State for Transport, what steps he is taking to ensure that consumers can have confidence in vehicle emissions data.